fsatool/fsatool.github.io/README.md

      FSATOOL: A useful tool to do the conformational sampling and trajectory analysis work for biomolecules.
      J. Comput.
 Chem.
 2020, 41, 156-164
 ```

+# Reference Manual
+  The reference manual is on the [websit](https://github.com/fsatool/fsatool.github.io/wiki/Architecture-Installation-Usage).

+# Download

 # Acknowledgment

 We gratefully acknowledge the support from the National Natural Science Foundation of China (NSFC).

-# Download

 # Contact Information
 ```